ICS491-Fall2021/covid-tracker.github.io/index.md

 To unlock full functionality of the app, the user must sign-in to the page with their credentials.
 If they do not have an account, they will have the ability to register for one.

 (Insert screenshot here)

+## Profile Overview

+This page serves as the main dashboard for a user when they sign-in.
+From here, they will have the ability to list/add statuses.

+(Insert screenshot here)